Frazz by Jef Mallett for October 21, 2015

 6. Missing large

-vwdualnomand over 8 years ago
+vwdualnomand about 9 years ago

 who cares about tucking in a shirt? but, then it is a public school. they have english teachers who think a clock is a bomb. school admins who have a zero tolerance policy that fails. kids can’t have their epi-pens, inhalers, retainers, feminine hygiene products, etc….because the zero tolerance policy. they also think common core will rescue the american educational system, and increase test scores. their textbooks have to heavily edited by politicians, not by educators, to promote a viewpoint.